 Does ASA24 output include Healthy Eating Index (HEI) scores?

 Once a study has begun and data collection is underway, when can the Researcher access analytic output files?

 Once data collection is underway, the Researcher can visit the Researcher Website at any time to generate analyses files.
 Typically, Researchers will be prompted to return to log in to the system the following day to access results in the analytic files.
 In some settings (e.g., clinical or classroom uses), Researchers may wish to obtain real-time reports for a specific individual; this type of request will take approximately 10 minutes to process.
 Output files do not have specific formatting for the lay public.

 Who will be able to request and access analytic output files?

 The Researcher and any staff who have been associated with the study (and who therefore have a valid username and password for the ASA24 Researcher Website) will be able to request and access analytic output for their Respondents.

 Can the software provide feedback to study Respondents?

-The U.S. version of ASA24-2016 includes an option for Researchers to provide Respondents completing recalls (not records) with Respondent Nutrition Reports.
+The U.S. version of ASA24-2016 includes an option for Researchers to provide Respondents completing recalls or records with Respondent Nutrition Reports.
 This is an optional module that Researchers can select during study registration.
-Respondent Nutrition Reports for food records is under development.
 More information on Respondent Nutrition Reports is available.
 The Respondent Nutrition Report can also be viewed after completion of a 24-hour recall in the ASA24 demonstration site.

 Earlier versions of ASA24, ASA24-Canada-2016, and ASA24-Australia-2016 do not currently provide any direct feedback to Respondents.
 Researchers may use the analytic output files available for download to design reports for Respondents outside of ASA24.